-Federally-recognized Indian Tribes

-Applicants that are Indian Tribes may apply directly to CNCS.
-In addition to Indian Tribes as defined in 2 CFR §200.54, tribal organizations controlled, sanctioned, or chartered by Indian Tribes are also eligible to apply.
-An entity applying on behalf of a federally-recognized tribe or multiple specific federally-recognized tribes must submit a sanctioning resolution, applicable for the entirety of the period of performance that the applicant is applying for, adopted by the Tribal Council (or comparable tribal governing body) of each Indian Tribe.
+Federally recognized Indian Tribes: Indian Tribes may apply to this Notice or directly to CNCS.
+In addition to Indian Tribes as defined in 2 CFR §200.54, tribal organizations controlled, sanctioned, and chartered by Indian Tribes are also eligible to apply.
+An entity applying on behalf of a federally recognized tribe or multiple specific federally recognized tribes must submit a sanctioning resolution, applicable for the entirety of the period of performance that the applicant is applying for, adopted by the Tribal Council (or comparable tribal governing body) of each Indian Tribe.
 The resolution(s) must identify the entity by name as a tribal organization and indicate whether it is controlled, sanctioned, or chartered by an Indian Tribe(s).
-It must authorize the entity to be the legal applicant and act on behalf of and include the Indian Tribe(s) in a CNCS application to conducting the activities and providing the services described in the application.
-A current resolution will not suffice to meet this requirement unless the resolution applies for the entire period of performance of the award, i.e., current resolutions that are applicable to a previous AmeriCorps award at the time of the application submission but expire during the prospective period of performance of a new award, do not meet this requirement.
+It must authorize the entity to be the legal applicant and act on behalf of and include the Indian Tribe(s) in a CNCS application for the purpose of conducting the activities and providing the services described in the application.
+A current resolution will not meet this requirement unless the resolution applies for the entire period of performance of the award.
+In addition to being eligible to apply under this Notice, federally recognized Indian Tribes are eligible to apply for grants under a separate CNCS Notice of Federal Funding Opportunity for Indian Tribes.